-· · · · · · · · · · · · · · · · · · · Fair value, with gains and losses arising from changes in fair value) (including interest and dividen recognised in trading revenue.
-Designated at fair value Fair value, with gains and losses arising from changes in fair value (including interest and divide through profit or loss recognised in interest expense.
-At amortised cost Amortised cost using the effective interest method with interest recognised in interest expense.
+Held for trading Fair value, with gains and losses arising from changes in fair value) (including interest and dividends) recognised in trading revenue.
+Designated at fair value through profit or loss Fair value, with gains and losses arising from changes in fair value (including interest and dividends but excluding fair value gains and losses attributable to own credit risk) are recognised in other gains and losses on financial instruments as part of non-interest revenue.
+Fair value gains and losses attributable to changes in own credit risk are recognised within OCI, unless this would create or enlarge an accounting mismatch in which case the own credit risk changes are recognised within At amortised cost Amortised cost using the effective interest method with interest recognised in interest expense.